BIMSBbioinfo/pigx/README.md

 # Getting started

-To run PiGx on your experimental data, first enter the necessary parameters in the spreadsheet file (see following section), and then from the terminal type
+To run PiGx BSseq on your experimental data, first enter the necessary parameters in the spreadsheet file (see following section), and then from the terminal type

 ```sh
 $ pigx-bsseq [options] samplesheet.csv